Well, for many it’s that dreaded time of year looming again: tax season.

 Your expenses and revenues are two of the most important – and paperwork-heavy – aspects of business bookkeeping.
 On the accounts receivable side, you have to keep track of all your clients, post payments, monitor due-dates, track unpaid invoices, and update your receivables accounts.
 On the payables side, your company is responsible for paying invoices on time (or swallowing late fees), verifying transactions, and maintaining good relationships with your providers.
 Even solopreneurs with simple transactions via credit card, have a growing pile of invoices and receipts to keep track of.
 Lost, or misfiled paperwork, and other mishaps can cause imbalanced accounts – and its own resulting series of headaches and difficulties during tax season.

-The Solution: Hiring a business-grade virtual assistant with experience in book-keeping is the best choice for the day-to-day accounting your company requires.
+Hiring a business-grade virtual assistant with experience in book-keeping is the best choice for the day-to-day accounting your company requires.
 She’ll act as your accounts receivable and accounts payable clerk throughout the year, so come tax season, all your A/R and A/P ducks are lined up in two neat little rows.

 Run an Internal Audit